thewebforge/astro-og-images/README.md

 npm i @thewebforge/astro-og-images
 ```

-> **Warning**
-> There are issues I still need to fix when using pnpm.
-For now, I recommend using npm or yarn.

 You will need a JSX renderer for rendering Images templates.
 If you don't have one, you can install the `@astrojs/react` integration:

 ```sh